-On 20 March 2017, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, inaugurated the second phase, with a capacity of 200MW generated by photovoltaic technology.
-The project is currently the largest single-site solar park in the world, based on the IPP model.
-The project was implemented through a partnership with the consortium led by ACWA Power from Saudi Arabia, and Spain’s TSK, with an investment of AED 1.2 billion.
-The project will provide clean energy to 50,000 residences in the Emirate, reducing 214,000 tonnes of carbon emissions a year.
+On 20 March 2017, HH Sheikh Mohammed bin Rashid Al Maktoum inaugurated the 200MW second phase of the solar park.
+It is the largest and first project of its kind in the region’s solar energy sector, based on the Independent Power Producer (IPP) model.
+The project was implemented through a partnership with the consortium led by ACWA Power from Saudi Arabia, and TSK from Spain, with an investment of AED 1.2 billion.
+The project provides clean energy to 50,000 residences in the Emirate, reducing 214,000 tonnes of carbon emissions annually.
 This phase installed 2.3 million photovoltaic solar panels over an area of 4.5 square kilometres.

-DEWA is building the largest single-site Concentrated Solar Power (CSP) project in the world.
-The AED14.2 billion was awarded to a consortium comprising Saudi Arabia’s ACWA Power and China’s Shanghai Electric.
-The consortium bid the lowest Levelised Cost of Electricity (LCOE) of USD 7.3 cents per kilowatt hour (kW/h).
-The project will feature a 260 metre solar tower, the tallest of its kind in the world.
-The project will be commissioned in stages, starting from Q4 of 2020.
+On 19 March 2018, His Highness Sheikh Mohammed bin Rashid Al Maktoum broke ground for the largest investment Concentrated Solar Power (CSP) project in the world.
+The AED14.2 billion project will produce 700MW.
+It is being implemented by comprising Saudi Arabia’s ACWA Power, the Silk Road Fund and China’s Shanghai Electric.
+The consortium bid the lowest Levelised Cost of Electricity (LCOE) of USD 7.3 cents per kW/h.
+The project will feature the world’s tallest solar tower, at 260 metres and will be commissioned in stages, starting from Q4 of 2020.